8 keys to create an effective annual plan for 2025

 “Budget is one of those things where you’re constantly iterating,”

 says Stripe’s Head of Global Finance & Strategy, Saoirse Fahey.
-“We’re learning and iterating our approach, fine tuning it every year.
+“We’re learning and iterating our approach, fine-tuning it every year.
 Every year we do a debrief and find what we could have done better on the back of budgeting.”

 Next year’s plan will always be informed by this year’s performance.